Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

-In the section, we present numerical results to illustrate the average AoI and the average peak AoI under the two considered packet management schemes derived in Section~\ref{sec:aoi_analysis}, the accuracy of the mean-field approximation and the performance achieved by the proposed MFG framework in Section \ref{sec:mfg}.
+In the section, we present numerical results to illustrate the average AoI and the average peak AoI under the two considered packet management schemes derived in Section~\ref{sec:aoi_analysis}, the accuracy of the CTMC model, the accuracy of the mean-field approximation, and the performance achieved by the proposed MFG framework in Section \ref{sec:mfg}.